parallelvirtualcluster/pvc/docs/architecture/cluster.md

 ## Node Layout: Considering how nodes are laid out

-At a minimum, a PVC cluster requires at least 3 nodes running the PVC Daemon software.
-1-node clusters are technically supported but provide no redundancy; they should be used only for testing purposes.
-Additionally, it's possible to configure a cluster with only 2 active, VM-containing nodes, and a 3rd node handling only coordinator quorum functionality, though this is more complex and less ideal.
+A production-grade PVC cluster requires 3 nodes running the PVC Daemon software.
+1-node clusters are supported for very small clusters, homelabs, and testing, but provide no redundancy; they should not be used in production situations.

 ### Node Functions: Coordinators versus Hypervisors